isabella232/net-two-factor-auth/part4-authenticator-app.md

 }
 ```

-## Generating a TOTP token on the client
+##Generating a TOTP token on the client
-Yazid have have made a fanatics clean up of googles sample implementation of r TOTP generation https://github.com/yazid/iOS-TOTP and clone it and add the files in the classes folder to your project.
-Don't for get to star his project ;) Try an build and remove all a [release] statements since we are using ARC
+Yazid has cleaned up Google’s [sample implementation of TOTP generation] (https://github.com/yazid/iOS-TOTP).
+Clone it and add the files in the classes folder to your project.
+(Don't forget to star his project!)
+Try to build and remove all a [release] statements since we are using ARC.

 ```
 MF_Base32Additions.h